 (*A Spanish term for the action of gathering with close friends and family for a meal.
 It refers to the whole experience of laughing, chatting whilst sharing food that we lose track of time in great company.
 In Latin cultures , this is a common practice.)

 What I fall in love with over and over again, is the passion that we can express through our words, or indescribable moments such as a sobremesa that each person feels in their own way.
 Think back to a situation where you were not just happy, but euphoric!
 Or the time you weren’t just comfortable, but contently snug as a bug!
-Even in english, we use our metaphors, synonyms or expressions every day without question to add that important dose of spirit and personality.
+Even in English, we use our metaphors, synonyms or expressions every day without question to add that important dose of spirit and personality.
 It can be what defines us, and through language, these emotions and daily pleasures can be experienced by others as well.

 In this way, language can be whatever you want it to be.
 Below, take a look at the list of words that have no direct translation into English.
-Even by learning these, you have already immersed yourself into a different way of thinking!
+Even by learning these, you have already immersed yourself in a different way of thinking!
 Easy right?!
-I have read various interpretations of these words, and then described them as best as I could in how they make me feel.
+I have read various interpretations of these words and then described them as best as I could in how they make me feel.
 Therefore, take what you want from my descriptions, and let your imagination run wild!

 Saudade in Portuguese